-Brazi power plant is a state-of-the-art natural gas fired power plant, which combines the high efficiency and operational flexibility, contributing to the balancing of the Romanian power market.
+OMV Petrom's Brazi power plant is a state-of-the-art natural gas facility, combining high efficiency and operational flexibility, which contributes to meeting the electricity market needs of Romania.

 The plant was built with a total investment of approximately 530 million euros.
 It is the largest private greenfield project in electricity generation in Romania, with a capacity of 860 MW.
 This capacity allows it to cover approximately 10% of the electricity consumption in Romania.

 The Brazi power plant is composed of two gas turbines (each with a capacity of 290 MW), two recovery boilers and a steam turbine (with a capacity of 310 MW), which ensure an efficiency of 57% and the ability to quickly start up and increase electricity production.

 In addition to its operational benefits, the Brazi power plant has significantly lower CO2 emissions (~ 0,35 t CO2 / MWh) compared to conventional coal-fired plants (~ 0,8 t CO2 / MWh).